 You’ll find a full selection of program choices and the top-quality education you want at an affordable cost.
 Personal attention from faculty and staff, real-world experiences and outstanding student support services all focus on helping you succeed.
 Be inspired and challenged as you prepare for your future career.

-The following degrees are available from Minnesota State College - Southeast Technical
+The following degrees are available from Minnesota State College Southeast

 - Associate in Applied Science